 - The typical student will probably spend more money on alcoholic beverages than textbooks.

 Health and Safety Strategies

 Penn State Beaver and the surrounding communities have low crime rates.
 However, it can be misleading to think of our community as crime-free.

-Unfortunately, theft is a common occurrence, but can often be prevented simply by remembering to lock the doors of residence hall rooms, vehicles, etc. It's also important that students never share their student ID, credit card, or bank numbers with anyone, including other students, staff, and faculty.
+Unfortunately, theft is a common occurrence, but can often be prevented simply by remembering to lock the doors of residence hall rooms, vehicles, etc. It's also important that students never share their student ID, credit card, or bank numbers with anyone, including other students, staff, and/or faculty.